Rule Types

 Decision tables are another way of looking at multiple different conditions for a variable.
 You can use multiple variables for your conditions as well.

 Each column in your decision table looks at a single field, with conditions in each row.
 When all the conditions for a row are met, the action in the far right column is taken.
-For example, consider a simple table that uses fico scores to set an internal risk score.
+For example, consider a simple table that looks at the number of a user's derogatory accounts to set an internal risk score.

 2296